Home

 Veronica

 These perennials will bloom in your garden from early spring till the beginning of summer.
 In respect to the shape and size of the flowers they will remind you of Salvia.
-They also come in different colors, so you have a choice.
+They also come in different colors.

-There are many other perennials which does not require too much care.
-If your job or studies keep you busy and prevent you from spending a lot of time working in the garden, it is still possible to have a beautiful flower garden arrangement if you choose some of threse easy to grow perennials.
+There are many other perennials which do not require much care.
+If your job keeps you busy and prevents you from spending a lot of time in the garden, it is still possible to have a beautiful flower garden if you choose some of these easy to grow perennials.